 - Once the cake is cool run a knife along the sides to remove it from the pan.
 If you’re using a spring form pan, you probably won’t need to run a knife along the sides.

 - Finally, remove the parchment paper from the bottom of the cake, frost and enjoy!

 Makes one cake layer

 Here’s my recipe for the chocolate frosting you see in the photos, using heavy cream and sweetened dark chocolate.
 You can use this recipe for ganache or whip it to get the texture that you see in the photos.
-The ganache is darker in color and you basically pour/spread it over the cake while it’s still warm.
-You can store any leftover frosting in the refrigerator for a few days.
+The ganache is darker in color and you can pour or spread it over the cake while it’s still warm and then cool it at room temperature or in the refrigerator.

 - 12 ounces/1 1/2 cups/340 g sweetened chocolate

 - Bring the cream to a soft boil in a saucepan and then turn off the heat.

 - Add the chocolate to the cream and stir until all the chocolate is dissolved.